-70 days of approved building industry experience, which may be taken non-contiguously at any time prior to graduation.
-Submission requirements are a daily diary and a letter from the employer.
+6 months of approved building industry experience at any time prior to graduation.
+Submission requirements are a daily diary, report and a letter from the employer.

-35.420 Special Programme

-S7 or 8 LT2
+35.420 Special Programme S7 or 8 LT2

 This subject, to be presented by visiting lecturers, would allow presentation of subject material not covered elsewhere in the course.
 The subject is to be presented on an occasional basis; subject content dependent on lecturer.